 Copyright for teachers

-Make books and articles accessible for students within the requirements of copyright law.
+Make books and articles accessible in readers or digital learning environments for students and comply with the requirements of copyright law.

 - printed course packs

 - digital course packs (a single file containing two or more articles)

 - separate extracts offered in an electronic learning environment such as Blackboard or another digital learning application.

 Recommended: re-use without costs

 When you wish to reuse materials in teaching, please be aware of Copyright Law and possible costs that may be involved.
 We recommend you use the four options listed below to implement materials in your course.
 In all four cases you are always obliged to cite and refer correctly.

 We ask you to work as much as possible with these 4 options, as they are free of charge.

 - Linking to articles, books, or book chapters is always allowed, provided that these are legally obtainable.
 We advise you to use linking rather than to place a pdf file in Blackboard.
 A link is not considered to be equal to an extract and therefore the Reader Agreement does not apply to linking.
 You can read more about how to link on this dedicated page.